open-wc/open-wc/packages/building-rollup/README.md

 - `build` builds your app and outputs it in your `dist` directory

 ## Supporting legacy browsers
-The `modern-config.js` based config we setup above works for browsers which support dynamic imports (Chrome 63+, Safari 11.1+, Firefox 67+)

-If you need to support older browsers or Edge and IE11 you use our `modern-and-legacy-config.js` in your `rollup.config.js`:
+`modern-config.js` works for browsers which [support es modules](https://caniuse.com/#feat=es6-module).
+If you need to support older browsers such as IE11 you need to use our `modern-and-legacy-config.js` in your `rollup.config.js`:

 ```javascript
 import createDefaultConfig from '@open-wc/building-rollup/modern-and-legacy-config';